Next: Viscosity and thermal diffusion

 TYCHO comes with five different boundary conditions to choose from, namely Zero Gradient, Reflecting, Small Number Padding, Outflow, Inflow and Periodic.
 These boundary conditions can be attached separately to all edges of the computational domain.
 The exact definition of the conditions can be found in the file set_boundary.c.
 In Fig. 3.1 the handling of the velocity vector for all different boundary conditions is given.
 In the case of the Small Padding boundary conditions the density, pressure and total energy is set to small (i.e. 1.0E-50) values in the ghost cells.
 The other boundary conditions copy density, pressure and total energy in the ghost cells, as defined in set_boundary.c .
 A special behavior is implemented for the Inflow/Outflow boundary conditions.
-In the first case a constant inflow of gas with a velocity, density and temperature specified in the Parameterfile is realized and in the second case gas which leaves the computational domain will not enter it again, because backflow of gas is prevented.
+In the first case a constant inflow of gas with a velocity, density and temperature specified in the Parameterfile is realized and in the second case gas which

 In the case of obstacles in the computational domain TYCHO will split the calculations into two parts, i.e. boundary at the computational domain and boundary at the obstacles.
 The boundaries at the obstacles are always reflecting.